 Meet the Expert

-“You must give guidance and set limits in a loving way,” says expert Diana Kirschner.
-She adds that even when set carefully, limits can be stormy—but you must be firm without getting angry.
-If he wants you to attend the fifth family dinner with the in-laws in the last three weeks, Kirschner says, say something like, “You can go, but I will not.
+“You must give guidance and set limits in a loving way,” said expert Dr. Diana Kirschner.
+She added that even when set carefully, limits can be stormy—but you must be firm without getting angry.
+If he wants you to attend the fifth family dinner with the in-laws in the last three weeks, Kirschner said, say something like, “You can go, but I will not.
 I have already attended many family functions recently, and now I need my space.”
 Even when it's hard, stick to your boundaries.
 If your mother-in-law makes you feel guilty, or your husband argues, your needs still come first.
 Eventually, you'll develop a routine that everyone understands (and it takes time).

 That's not to say that you have to spend as much time with your mother-in-law as your husband does, or tolerate poor treatment from her.
 It's okay to maintain some distance.
 Let your husband (and children, if you have them) keep their relationship with her strong.
 You can see her less often if you like.
 The decision is up to you, and it should be based on your comfort level.